 11. Maternal Psychological Problems

-Mentally challenged, or over apprehensive mothers who have a strong fear of having pregnancy or delivery related complications including miscarriages and stillbirths may have an overdue pregnancy.
+Mothers who have developmental or psychological disorders, or those who harbour a strong fear of facing pregnancy or delivery-related complications such as miscarriages and stillbirths may have an overdue pregnancy.

 12. Placental Causes

 Besides simply calculating the expected due date, a physical examination and laboratory investigations are used to identify an overdue pregnancy.
-Some of these symptoms include the following:
+Some symptoms of an overdue pregnancy are:

 1. Dropping Abdominal Girth Measures

-A reduction in the volume of amniotic fluid is suggested by a drop of 5-10cm of abdominal circumference or a drop of about a kilogram in the mother’s weight.
+A reduction in the volume of amniotic fluid is suggested by a drop of 5-10 cm of abdominal circumference, or a drop of about one kilogram in the mother’s weight.
 This usually happens a day or so before delivery.

 2. Change in Elasticity of the Skin

-The skin over the belly which can be seen as tense and elastic returns to normal texture and may be an indication of an overdue pregnancy.
+The skin over the belly which can be seen as tense and elastic returns to a normal texture, and may be an indication of an overdue pregnancy.

 3. Start of Breast Milk Production

-A few signs noted by the clinician might hint at an impending overdue pregnancy.
+A few signs noted by the doctor can be:

 - Uterine cervix immaturity

-- Reduced quantity and meconium staining or greenish discoloration of the amniotic fluid
+- Meconium staining or greenish colour of amniotic fluid

-- Premature ageing of the placenta lead to its inadequate functioning
+- Premature ageing of the placenta, leading to its inadequate functioning

-Let us discuss some of the risks that are faced by the woman as well as her child in case of an overdue pregnancy:
+Here are some of the risks that are faced by the mother well as the child in case of an overdue pregnancy:

 An overdue baby is usually big in size.
-Delivered normally through the vagina, a big baby may cause delivery complications in the mother.
-Possible birth injuries include trauma to the perineal muscles, cervical tissue or vaginal apparatus.
-This may result in excessive blood loss, or urinary problems like infections or retentions.
-This might cause difficulties in the progress of normal labour.
+If delivered normally through the vagina, a big baby may cause delivery complications in the mother.
+Possible birth injuries include trauma to the perineal muscles, cervical tissue, or vaginal apparatus.
+This may result in excessive blood loss, or urinary problems like infections or retention.
+This causes difficulties in the progress of normal labour.
 Thus, to prevent complications, many obstetricians prefer an elective C-section for an overdue delivery.

 2. Risk for the Baby

-Delivering after 42 weeks carries certain risks for the new born baby as well.
-The mortality rate is nearly of post term babies is nearly double that of term babies.
+Delivering after 42 weeks carries certain risks for the baby as well.
+The mortality rate of post-term babies is nearly double that of term babies.
 Here are some of the possible complications that the baby may face:

-- Foetal macrosomia: Post term babies may be born with a birth weight of more than 4.5kgs.
-This may lead to birth time injuries, including lacerations, excess blood loss, and metabolic complications in the baby.
+- Foetal macrosomia: Post-term babies may be born with a birth weight of more than 4.5 kg.
+This may lead to birth time injuries such as lacerations, excess blood loss, and metabolic complications in the baby.

-- Placental insufficiency: With increasing lapse of time after the due date, the placental function reduces, and as a result, the oxygen and nutrient supply to the foetus is also hampered.
-This may affect the health of the baby.
+- Placental insufficiency: With increasing lapse of time after the due date, the placental function reduces, and as a result, oxygen and nutrient supply to the foetus is also hampered.
+This can affect the health of the baby.

 - Permanent neurological damage or cerebral palsy: The risk of cerebral palsy increases after the due date.
 While there is no definitive proof for this, one explanation is that the brain becomes vulnerable to damage as the baby becomes overdue.

-- Meconium aspiration: An over dated baby usually passes stool in the amniotic fluid called meconium.
-There are chances that the baby might breathe this meconium leading to respiratory complications like infections.
+- Meconium aspiration: An over dated baby usually passes stool in the amniotic fluid, which is called meconium.
+There are chances that the baby might breathe in this meconium, leading to respiratory complications and infections.

-- Delayed or stunted growth: As the baby grows larger, it runs out of room in the uterus and stunts its growth.
+- Delayed or stunted growth: As the baby grows larger, it runs out of room in the uterus, which can stunt its growth.

-- Foetal distress: Baby might be in distress, cardiac or respiratory.
+- Foetal distress: The baby might be in cardiac or respiratory distress.
 This can happen when the baby’s growth gets stunted.

 - Stillbirth: The placenta begins to lose its efficiency due to reduced amniotic fluid.
-This is turn causes issues for the baby as it has trouble in getting all its nutrients and oxygen which may lead to a stillbirth.
+This causes problems for the baby, as it will then have trouble getting its required nutrients and oxygen, which may lead to a stillbirth.